mahmoudparsian/machine-learning-course/project/README.md

 	* What did you do?
 	* What tools and techniques did you use?
 	* Was any innovation attempted?
+	* What models did you try?
+	* How did you improve the model?
 * Data and Experiments:	10%
 	* What data did you use?
 	* Are your experimental methods reliable?
 	* What preprocessing was done the data?
+	* Did you drop any columns? why?
+	* Did you add any derived columns? why?
+	* Data cleaning and normalization?
 * Evaluation and Results:	25%
 	* Did you properly evaluate your experiments/models?
 	* Did you test for statistical significance?